What Are My Addiction Treatment Options?

 They may also avoid reaching out for help due to a sense of guilt and shame, or they simply may not know where to look.

 In these cases, it is recommended to contact an intervention specialist who will be able to assist in organising and staging an intervention.
-While an intervention may feel uncomfortable and painful at the moment, hearing from loved ones who have been affected by the addiction can play a key role in the individual’s decision to begin addiction treatment.
+While an intervention may feel uncomfortable and painful at the moment, hearing from loved ones who have been affected by the addiction can play a key role in the individual’s decision to begin addiction treatment in your local area.